dejvoss/knowledge-valut/README.md

-# python-collection
+# Knowledge Valut
-Collection of python tips, tricks, tutorials and othre resources.
+Collection of tips, tricks, tutorials, links and other resources.

 [Links](links/links.md)